| GENERAL INFO (Jump to Diary)|

 I will not be looking for either of them, although I would be pleased to see them.
 My plan is just to enjoy the islands and see a few sights, listed here.

-I drive straight to the hotel, aware they drive in the left side of the road, it is pitch dark and the car have a stick-shift.
+I drive straight to the hotel, aware they drive in the left side of the road.
+It is pitch dark, and the car have manual shift.
 It turns out my hotel is in dead centre of the bar area, which is stuffed this Saturday evening.
 After driving around for half a hour, I bite the bullet and pay Ä10 for a spot in a public parking house, half a kilometre away.

 The small stands follow the harbour for quite some distance, and the views over the numerous colourful boats and the old buildings, make so many motives.
 The only challenge is to get the photos in the short glimpses of sunshine.
-Here are a nice sandy beach and a stony one with limestone.
+Here is a nice sandy beach, and a stony one with limestone.
 I find a few snails and mussels along with the backbone of a squirt.

 St Peter's Pool is quite close, and I follow the coast a bit to the east.
 It is a fantastic blue natural cove, and the limestone hills are covered in interesting plants.
 Succulent Asteraceas, odd looking Apiaceaes, large Malvaceaes and much more.
 Here are quite some flowers, and it does not feel like autumn/winter at all.
 A single of the lovely Caper Bush; Capparis orientalis are flowering.

 I follow the coast a bit west, and here are a lot of strange limestone formations and areas.
 Some of the flat areas are filled with square ponds, which might have been made years ago for harvesting salt?
 The sun is nice and warm, but the wind a bit harsh on these coastal slopes.